sustainable-computing-io/susql-operator/doc/simplefaq.md

 - Who works on SusQL?
-SusQL is develped by The SusQL Operator Contributors.
+SusQL is developed by The SusQL Operator Contributors.

 - How can I get more information on SusQL?